92 datasets found

 Description

-This horizontal bar chart displays population (people) by country using the aggregation sum in Brazil.
-The data is about cities.
+This bar chart displays male population (people) by capital city using the aggregation sum in Brazil.
+The data is filtered where the date is 2021.
+The data is about countries per year.

 Global Cities